theyosh/TerrariumPI/README.md

 - Tanks with animals or plants
 - Greenhouse

-And all this is controlled with a nice web interface based on AdminLTE 3 with Bootstrap 4.
+And all this is controlled with a nice web interface with [AdminLTE 3](https://adminlte.io/) based on Bootstrap 4 made interactive with [Svelte](https://svelte.dev/).

 ## Table of Contents